jcreamer898/js-architecture-23rd-century/slides/content/index.md

 ship.fire(); // Calls fire from the base starship class
 ```

+* Weird looking
+* Effective, but a lot to remember

+???

 * The `prototype` is merely an object with functions
 * Use `Object.create` to create a new object to use for setting up the prototype
 * Have to reset the constructor and call the `Weapon` constructor with `apply`